keu/docs/software/ci-cd.md

 description: Automate the deploy process to your Airflow Deployment on Astronomer Software.
 ---

-## Overview

-Astronomer's support for Service Accounts allows users to push code and deploy to an Airflow Deployment on Astronomer via a Continuous Integration/Continuous Delivery (CI/CD) tool of your choice.
+Users can push code and deploy to an Airflow Deployment on Astronomer using a Continuous Integration/Continuous Delivery (CI/CD) tool.

 There are many benefits to deploying DAGs and other changes to Airflow via a CI/CD workflow.
 Specifically, you can: